-So you are on the phone with a sales person and they say “We shoot in 4k for our 360 photo and video”.
-To most people it sounds impressive but the simply truth is that its just not good enough for 360 content.
-It is actually considered low resolution by 2018 standards or at least the last couple of years.
+So you are on the phone with a salesperson, and they say “We shoot in 4k for our 360 photos and video”.
+To most people, it sounds impressive, but the simple truth is that it is just not good enough for 360 content.
+It is actually considered to be low-resolution by 2018 standards or at least the last couple of years.
 Let me explain the differences in 360 photo and video quality.
-Most people have a HD TV at home and some even have a 4K (UHD) screen.
+Most people have an HD TV at home, and some even have a 4K (UHD) screen.
 These produce stunning image quality for your viewing pleasure as some would call them home cinema experiences.
 Today lets explore and make sense of this all.

 Differences In 360 Photo & Video Quality

 When it comes to viewing 360 content, you are only ever viewing a small part of the image at any one time.
 This is because a 360 panorama is literally a giant circular ball stretched and you are only seeing a ‘part’ of the image at any one time.
 Another way to explain it is as though you are standing in the middle of a giant ball looking outwards and only see a small part of it.

 Let’s Show You The Difference